chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 If you want to be HOLY for God, if you want to LIVE, really LIVE God's life (John 10:10), experience the MOST PHENOMENAL RADICAL POWER OF GOD in the next 10 years, then you must see yourself as you are, be sorry for it, and want to see CHANGE in your life.
 Seek God as a "lost" person and you will FIND HIM!

-**"Blessed are the poor in spirit."** Matthew 5:3
+**"Blessed are the poor in spirit."** *(Matthew 5:3)*

-**"For everyone who exalts himself will be humbled, and he who humbles himself will be exalted."**Luke 18:14 (This was the verse that God repeated in my head 101 times when I was considering suicide in the darkest hour of my life.
+**"For everyone who exalts himself will be humbled, and he who humbles himself will be exalted."** *Luke 18:14* (This was the verse that God repeated in my head 101 times when I was considering suicide in the darkest hour of my life.
 I recalled my Dad's voice repeating this verse to me...
 "Humble yourself...
 He will exalt you!"
 And today, 4 years later I can tell you that God fulfilled that promise in my life like I have never known ever before.)

 **Spiritual poverty is a GODLY virtue!
 It is the TEST OF HOLINESS**

 Seekers of God bring a smile to the face of God.
 People who are passionate about God, His Word, praying and seeking His will are the only ones who find TRUE, ultimate satisfaction.
 The test of HOLINESS is very simple: "How much do you long for God in your life?" **Then show it!** Seek Him.
 Read your Bible every day.
 Pray.
 Meditate.

 The more you follow God, the more you will become like Him.
 Why?
 Because the Spirit of God is always shaping you into the likeness of Jesus.
 Why?
 Because one day you will be living in heaven, a perfect place for people who have been perfected by God!
-In the book of Acts, we read that the religious leaders, when they saw Peter and John's boldness, realized "they had been with Jesus" (Acts 4:13).
+In the book of Acts, we read that the religious leaders, when they saw Peter and John's boldness, realized "they had been with Jesus" *(Acts 4:13)*.
 It overflowed from their lives.
 We can try to imitate Jesus, but that is not good enough.
 We become like Him through **"impartation"**—which is the Spirit of God living with you.
 As you walk with Him, live with Him, learn to hear His voice, you become more and more like Jesus.
 You find yourself thinking like Jesus.
 You begin to react like Jesus.
 Compassion for the poor and the disadvantaged is born in your heart.
 I have found myself in dialogue with myself sometimes saying, "This was not me, 15 years ago?"
 But you see, as I faced my own homelessness, my own dark moments, my own imperfection, the Spirit of God was right there transforming me, and reminding me, that the purpose of that experience, is to learn how to be compassionate towards others who face the same.

-The apostle Paul wrote, **"I have been crucified with Christ; IT IS NO LONGER I WHO LIVE, but CHRIST LIVES IN ME; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me"** (Galatians 2:20).
+Paul wrote, **"I have been crucified with Christ; IT IS NO LONGER I WHO LIVE, but CHRIST LIVES IN ME; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me"** *(Galatians 2:20)*.

 In the first century, the word "Christian" was a term of derision that meant "of the party of Christ."
 Are you a Christian because people see Christ in you, Friend?
 Are you His follower?
 That is God's plan for your life: to make you like Christ.